Find Affordable College Courses

 In-state tuition fees for graduate students at Texas A&M Kingsville are $6,157 per year.

-West Texas A&M University came in at #7 in this year’s edition of the Best Value General Agriculture Master’s Degree Schools in Texas ranking.
+With a ranking of #7, West Texas A&M University did quite well on this year’s best value schools for general agriculture students working on their master’s degree.
 West Texas A&M University is a medium-sized public school located in the fringe town of Canyon.

 In-state tuition fees for graduate students at West Texas A&M University are $7,282 per year.

-Texas A&M University - Commerce came in at #8 in this year’s edition of the Best Value General Agriculture Master’s Degree Schools in Texas ranking.
-Located in the town of Commerce, Texas A&M Commerce is a public college with a fairly large student population.
+Texas A&M University - Commerce ranked #8 on this year’s Best Value General Agriculture Master’s Degree Schools in Texas list.
+Located in the town of Commerce, Texas A&M Commerce is a public school with a large student population.

 Read full report on General Agriculture at Texas A&M University - Commerce